 In the housing agreement, the University and the student agree to services, policies, rules, and procedures that are, or may be, established concerning the operation of the residence halls.
 The student is responsible for being familiar with policies, rules, and procedures as stated in the housing agreement and other information printed by the Student Affairs office.

-Residents should be aware that violators of housing policies will be subject to University student conduct hearings, which may result in loss of campus housing, fines, restitution, and/or removal from the University, or other appropriate sanctions.
+Residents should be aware that violators of housing policies may be subject to University student conduct hearings, which may result in loss of campus housing, fines, restitution, and/or removal from the University, or other appropriate sanctions.

 All housing agreements are valid for the full academic year or if entered into after the start of the year, for the balance of the academic year.
 Students contracting for housing at any time after the first day of classes each semester will be charged on a pro-rated basis.